SuzanneFreilich/suzannefreilich-academic/content/home/talks.md

 *2018*

-Lecture, "Genetic diversity and social stratification in prehistoric Balkans - genomes, culture and the rise of complex societies", given at workshop: Ancient DNA: A Time-machine to Study Evolution, CUSO Doctoral Program in Ecology and Evolution, Leukerbad, Switzerland.
+Oral presentation, "Genetic diversity and social stratification in prehistoric Balkans - genomes, culture and the rise of complex societies", given at workshop: Ancient DNA: A Time-machine to Study Evolution, CUSO Doctoral Program in Ecology and Evolution, Leukerbad, Switzerland.

 Poster, "Genetic diversity and social stratification in prehistoric Balkans - genomes, culture and the rise of complex societies."
 ISBA 2018 - 8th International Symposium on Biomolecular Archaeology, Jena, Germany.